 Champion Health’s data puts senior staff as the 4th most cited factor affecting workplace mental health (25%).

-The second biggest contributing factor to workplace stress is management style, which has risen from 32% to 43% in the last year, a report by CIPD states.
+The second biggest contributing factor to workplace stress is management style, which has risen from 32% to 43% in the last year, a report by CIPD (The Professional Body for HR and People development) states.
 They go on to say:

-“The worrying increase in management style as a key cause of workplace stress highlights the need for businesses to invest properly in management training, as well as wider well-being initiatives.”
+“The worrying increase in management style as a key cause of workplace stress highlights the need for businesses to invest in management training, as well as wider wellbeing initiatives.”

 In Mind’s research, nearly a third (30%) of respondents said they wouldn’t be able to talk openly with their line manager if they were stressed.
 Of the 14 per cent who had a diagnosed mental health issue, fewer than half (45 per cent) had told their current employer.

 It’s clear that to the UK workforce, a good manager is one that is open, honest and supportive.
-So, if you’re a business leader, it’s important to create an environment where your employees feel comfortable coming to you with any problems they’re facing.
+So, if you’re an employer, it’s important to create an environment where your employees feel comfortable approaching you.

 Peers